kat-ushka/devops-with-kubernetes-course/Exercise 2.09/README.md

   * [How to do from the scratch](#how-to-do-from-the-scratch)
 <!-- TOC -->

+## Exercise description
+Create a CronJob that generates a new todo every day to remind you to do 'Read < URL >'.

+Where < URL > is a wikipedia article that was decided by the job randomly.
+It does not have to be a hyperlink, the user can copy and paste the url from the todo.

+https://en.wikipedia.org/wiki/Special:Random responds with a redirect to a random wikipedia page, so you can ask it to provide a random article for you to read.

+TIP: Check location header

 ## Exercise realization description

 To implement this exercise I created a to-do-daily module in to-do-project.
-It contains only a shell script that uses `curl` to request random wikipedia page and to post a new TODO with to-do-api application.
+It contains only a shell script that uses `curl` to request random wikipedia page and to post a new TODO with the to-do-api application.

-With `Dockerfile.daily` a docker image can be build with that script.
+Using [Dockerfile.daily](../to-do-project/Dockerfile.daily) a docker image with that script can be built.

 A cronjob object was added to kubernetes manifests folder as follows: